Continental Breakfast (included in hotel reservation)

 Stay Engaged to Stay Curious

-Speakers: Maya Ilic, Ipsos Spain and Camille Greene, Campofrio Group
+Speakers: Maya Ilic, Ipsos Spain and Silvia Perez, Campofrio Group

 As marketing professionals, we live in times of “insight overload”: endless data, competing consumer truths, numerous hypotheses.
 Turning knowledge into action and profit is a challenge.
 In this joint presentation, the Campofrío Food Group and Ipsos will explain how to navigate the complex consumer landscape using Community and Insight Cloud: an agile approach designed to act as a myth buster, inspire and test marketing initiatives, detect trends and curate insights.